signalarun/machine-learning/neuralnetwork/ctc.md

 Connectionist Temporal Classification (CTC)
 ===========================================
- A Neural Network output helpful in tackling sequence problems like handwriting and speech recognition where the timing varies.
+Connectionist temporal classification (CTC) is a type of neural network output and associated scoring function, for training recurrent neural networks (RNNs) such as LSTM networks to tackle sequence problems where the timing is variable.
+It can be used for tasks like on-line handwriting recognition or recognizing phones in speech audio.